Europe’s Future Revealed

 This is the dream; and we will tell the interpretation thereof before the king.
 Thou, O king, art a king of kings: for the God of heaven hath given thee a kingdom, power, and strength, and glory.
 And wheresoever the children of men dwell, the beasts of the field and the fowls of the heaven hath he given into thine hand, and hath made thee ruler over them all.
 Thou art this head of gold.

-Aptly symbolized by a head of gold, Babylon was one of the most extravagant kingdoms of antiquity that ruled from 612 B.C. onward after conquering the Assyrian capital of Nineveh.
-The city walls were almost 200 feet high and wide enough for two chariots, while the Hanging Gardens were one of the seven wonders of the world.
+Aptly symbolized by a head of gold, Babylon was one of the most extravagant kingdoms of antiquity.
+It ruled supreme from 612 BC onward, after conquering the Assyrian capital of Nineveh.
+The city’s walls were nearly 200 feet high and wide enough for two chariots to ride side by side, while the Hanging Gardens were one of the Seven Wonders of the World.

 Would his kingdom last?